quickwords/quickwords.co/docs/creating-snippet.md

 :::

 ### async/await (experimental)
 Since async/await is a syntactic sugar over Promises, and is now supported in Node, Quickwords also supports it.
 One limitation you may encounter, is that the built-in editor may show some warnings.
 They appear, because JSHint, which is used in the background, doesn't support ES7 yet.
-These warnings may be ingored though, as they are not relevant.
+These warnings may be ignored though, as they are not relevant.
 This is a **valid** javascript code for Quickwords:
 ```js
 async function qw(trigger) {
   const response = await fetch('https://jsonplaceholder.typicode.com/posts/1', {